tunaphish/reaper/wiki/overview.md

+# Inbox
+- narrator explaining jjk abilities
+Doppleganger
+She’s listening.
+Do not talk about the incident.
+Modify window.
+Scrollbar.
+Need reference to window.
+May change.
+Window presentation driving gameplay.
+Interact with windows

 # Story Structure
 1. Weakness and Need: Eji can't control his emotions.
 Lashes out and picks actions randomly.
 In danger of becoming a lost soul.
 He has empathy.
 But that empathy forces him to look away from others.
 And look away from himself.
 This caused him to die without any meaning to his life.
 His death bed he looks back and he never gave it any meaning.At first he learns to stifle his emotions.
 Sei gives him purpose as a reaper.
 But that's not enough.
 The journey is to learn to act in the face of emotion.
 Because your actions aren't what give life meaning.
 Sure you can go through life like a robot.
 But what gives life meaning is what you feel.
 What you feel through others.
 The empathy.
 It's hard... caring for others.
 Helping them through their trauma, and them helping you through yours.
 But it's worth it.
 Therefore... the friends along the way.
 2. Desire: Find out why he stayed behind in the after life.
 The people who stayed behind feel strongly.
 Eji's story of acting in the face of emotion. or perhaps eji finds struggle in his everyday life. his desire is to find the ailment to his lack of desire? the desire is to find purpose.
 Purpose wasn't in becoming a reaper who can reap others. but someone who can help and be amongst others.
 THE FRIENDS ALONG THE WAY.